 - iii) in response, either in whole or in part, to an expression of interest by the student or other individual in becoming a member of the organization; or - iv) during the course of student organization activities when a power differential exists. - b.
 Hazing is a violation regardless of whether it occurs on or off campus. - c.
 Permission or approval of the student or other individual being hazed is not a defense to hazing. - d.
-Examples of hazing activity include, but are not limited to, paddling, beating, or branding an individual, depriving an individual of sleep for a prolonged period, sexually penetrating an individual or touching the individual in a lewd manner, subjecting the individual to prolonged exposure to the elements, depriving the individual of food or water, activities that unreasonably interfere with academic pursuits, leaving the individual in a remote location without a means of return, subjecting the individual to conduct designed to shock the individual or having the individual engage in criminal conduct, engage in humiliating conduct, perform prolonged calisthenics, consume items that are not normally consumed by people, consume items in quantities that are not normally consumed by people, or consume alcohol.
+Examples of hazing activity include, but are not limited to, paddling, beating, or branding an individual, depriving an individual of sleep for a prolonged period, sexually penetrating an individual or touching the individual in a lewd manner, subjecting the individual to prolonged exposure to the elements, depriving the individual of food or water, activities that unreasonably interfere with academic pursuits, leaving the individual in a remote location without a means of return, subjecting the individual to conduct designed to shock the individual or having the individual engage in criminal conduct, engage in humiliating conduct, perform prolonged calisthenics, consume items that are not normally consumed by people, or consume alcohol.